dokzlo13/dice_roller/README.md

 - **Early Version with Limited Test Coverage**: As a small hobby project, `dice_roller` is in its early stages.
 This means its test coverage is not as extensive as more mature libraries.
 - **Designed for Simplicity, Not Complexity**: Our philosophy with `dice_roller` is to provide a simple, straightforward way to simulate dice rolls.
 Each roll is designed to have **one** outcome.
 If your project requires rolling pools of different dice and combining outcomes in more complex ways, `dice_roller` might not offer the flexibility you need without additional custom logic.
 - **No Dice Notation Parsing**: Unlike some other libraries, `dice_roller` focuses on using Python-based primitives for defining dice rolls rather than parsing arbitrary dice notation strings.
 This approach makes for a clean and intuitive API but may not suit everyone's needs, especially if you're looking for direct notation string parsing capabilities.
-- **Probability Modeling is Secondary**: Though `dice_roller` integrates with the `dyce` library for probability modeling, it's important to note that our main goal is to provide a pleasant API for rolling dice and handling common dice notations.
+- **Probability Modeling is Secondary**: Though `dice_roller` integrates with the `dyce` library for probability modeling, it's important to note that our main goal is to provide a pleasant API and rolling dices fast with numpy.
 If your primary focus is on modeling complex dice mechanics and probabilities, there are other tools specifically designed for that purpose which might better suit your needs.

 ## Get Rolling